marco-buratto/open-securekos/README.rst

 What is
 ^^^^^^^

 **Resilient Linux** is a desktop operating system based on Debian GNU/Linux which features a liveng partitioning scheme, https://liveng.readthedocs.io, originally thought for live operating systems.
 Resilient Linux, however, is hard drive installable: the liveng compliancy (programs and kernel updates with a readonly system partition) is thus suitable for "indestructible" hard drive installations.
+Moreover, the persistence partition's rw folder contains the diffs from the stock installation: system backups need a tarball of the rw folder only.

 Use the image from the https://www.resilientlinux.com website for an easy installation (**base image** with the **installer** on board).